 Our CEO and President Bill Hornbuckle oversees climate-related matters on behalf of management.
 Bill also acts as a liaison between the CSR&S Committee and senior management.

 Two divisions collaborate to lead the implementation of our Climate Action Plan: Social Impact & Sustainability and MGM Resorts Design & Development (MRDD).
 Our Chief People, Inclusion & Sustainability Officer and President of Design & Development collaborate to champion progress toward interim and longer-term climate goals.
-They are supported by goal champions and an ESG Taskforce comprised of executives from Strategy, Investor Relations, Risk, Finance, Global Procurement, Human Resources and other functions.
+They are supported by goal champions and a SI&S Task Force comprised of executives from Strategy, Investor Relations, Risk, Finance, Global Procurement, Human Resources and other functions.

 As a framework for our climate strategic approach, MGM Resorts references the Corporate Climate Stewardship Guidelines for Best Practice Climate Action in the Paris Agreement Era.
 Developed by Carbon Disclosure Project (CDP), World Wildlife Fund (WWF) and The Gold Standard, this framework of four key elements informs our approach.